Ariz-z/Ariz-z/README.md

     <br><br>
     - 🤔 I’m looking for help with MongoDB
     <br><br>
-    - 📫 How to reach me: Join my discord server which is [Pokemon Bot Discord](https://discord.gg/pokemonbot)
+    - 📫 How to reach me: Join my discord server which is https://discord.gg/pokemonbot
     <br><br>
     - ⚡ Fun fact: I am still confused what i want to do.
 XD
     <br><br>